The Colliery Zollverein

 Today the mine comprises five individual shaft systems with a total of 12 shafts.
 Shaft 12 was planned and built in order to lift and process, centrally and fully mechanically, the coal from the other four Zollverein shaft systems.

-Martin Schupp (1896 - 1974) and Fritz Kremmer (1894 - 1945) were assigned the task of designing the numerous technical facilities of a large-scale colliery aesthetically, functionally, economically and quickly, but also with the necessary flexibility to cope with possible ground movements and with any changes that operations might necessitate.
+Fritz Schupp (1896 - 1974) and Martin Kremmer (1894 - 1945) were assigned the task of designing the numerous technical facilities of a large-scale colliery aesthetically, functionally, economically and quickly, but also with the necessary flexibility to cope with possible ground movements and with any changes that operations might necessitate.
 The result of the building phase between 1928 and 1932 is an all-round design concept whose form draws decidedly from the architectural vocabulary of the Bauhaus school.

 With the completion of Shaft 12, Zollverein became the most modern mine in Europe at the time and the largest pit in the Ruhrgebiet.
 It was able to produce around 12,000 metric tonnes of useable coal per day, four times the normal average output.

 On 23 December 1986, with all the mineable coal reserves used up, the miners went to work at the Zollverein colliery for the last time.
 It had been Essen's last surviving active pit.
 Instead of demolishing Zollverein, the North Rhine-Westphalian authorities decided to buy it up, declare it a listed building and to renovate it throughout.
 This project was completed in 1999.

 World cultural heritage

 On 14 December 2001 the Zollverein colliery and coking plant were included in UNESCO's coveted world cultural heritage list.